WebAssembly/design/FutureFeatures.md

 * `madvise(MADV_DONTNEED)`.
 * Shared memory, where a physical address range is mapped to multiple physical pages in a single WebAssembly module as well as across modules.
+* Shared memory ACL - thread that allocates memory pool can grant other threads read or read-write access to that pool, and without that grant no other thread could access that memory.
+It should be also possible for allocator thread to revoke given accesses ( any time ).

 ## More expressive control flow